d-morrison/IntroStatActivities/_book/01-A01-data-intro.md

 \end{tabular}
 \end{center}

-In the next few weeks we will look at how to summarize the data both numerically and graphically.
+In the next few weeks we will look at how to summarize data both numerically and graphically.
 For now we will focus on sampling methods and the type of sampling bias that may be present.

 * Sampling bias: a part of the target population is not included or underrepresented in the sample